Qbeast-io/qbeast-spark/docs/QbeastFormat.md

 Each Revision corresponds to an OTree index with a space partition defined by its column transformations.

-The data for each Revision is organized by cubes, which are the nodes of the OTree index.
+The data from each Revision are organized by cubes - nodes of the OTree index.
-Each cube contains blocks of data written in different instances, and the blocks themselves are stored in the Parquet files.
+Each cube contains blocks of data written in different instances.
+Blocks from different cubes can be written in the same file.
+The list of Blocks contained in a file can be found in the `tags` attribute of their `AddFiles` action.

-`AddFile`s in Delta Lake are used to mark the addition of new files to the table.
-We use its `tags` attribute to store the metadata of the blocks of data written in the files.
+`AddFiles` in Delta Lake marks the addition of new files to the table.
+We use its `tags` attribute to store the metadata of the data Blocks written in the files.

 ```JSON
 {"tags": {